EddieHubCommunity/BioDrop/README.md

 # What is LinkFree?

 LinkFree is the Open Source alternative to LinkTree.
-A platform where people in tech can have a single hub to showcase their content in order to accelerate their career, whilst contributing to an Open Source project and being part of a community which has a say in where the project is going.
+A platform where people in tech can have a single hub to showcase their content in order to accelerate their career, whilst contributing to an Open Source project and being part of a community that has a say in where the project is going.

 Your profile will have links to your social media and content.
-You can also add your timeline, testimonials and upcoming events that you are participating in.
+You can also add your timeline, testimonials, and upcoming events that you are participating in.

 Here is an example of a LinkFree Profile https://linkfree.eddiehub.io/eddiejaoude